99tests/photon-workflow-test-template/README.md

 Against each test case step, you will find a checkpoint(something like `51_43_4174_21493_login`)

-At the point where the test case step would normally succeed, register the checkpoint with `PhotonSession.checkpoint`, passing the checkpoint name as the parameter.
+At the point where the test case step would normally succeed, register the checkpoint with `session.checkpoint`, passing the checkpoint name as the parameter.

 Here's an example of what a signup test may look like when you're done.